paperclip-ui/legacy-paperclip/documentation/Syntax/README.md

 ## {Bindings}

 Bindings help you define dynamic parts of your components.

-#### slots

-Slots are areas of your components where you'd like to insert text or elements.
 For example:

 ```html
 <div component as="Message">